Frequently Asked Questions

 Most people feel very relaxed.
 Some experience a significant decrease or freedom from long-term aches and pains.
 Many feel a little slowed down for a short period and then notice an increase of energy, heightened awareness, and increased productivity which can last for days.

-If you received a deep massage, you may be slightly sore the next day-much like a good workout at the gym.
+If you received therapeutic work or a deep tissue massage, you may be slightly sore and achy the next day, lasting up to 72 hours post massage-much like a good workout at the gym.
 Sometimes a hot shower, or a soak in the tub can ease the soreness.

-After your session, you should increase your water intake a bit.
+After your session, you should increase your water intake.
 Just a glass or two more than normal is usually fine.
 This helps keep your body’s tissues hydrated and healthy.

 In my opinion, there are few conditions which would prevent you from enjoying massage or bodywork.
 You should not book a massage if you have a fever, cold/flu, contagious skin infections, or are under the influence of drugs and or alcohol.